loda-lang/loda-programs/programs/oeis/list3.md

 * [A152857](http://oeis.org/A152857) ([L05 program](152/A152857.asm)): Periodic sequence [0,2,3,0,0] of period 5
 * [A152864](http://oeis.org/A152864) ([L05 program](152/A152864.asm)): Deficiency of n, plus the number of proper divisors of n: a(n) = 2n - sigma(n) + d(n) - 1.
 * [A152875](http://oeis.org/A152875) ([L16 program](152/A152875.asm)): Number of permutations of {1,2,...,n} (n >= 2) with all odd entries preceding all even entries or all even entries preceding all odd entries.
+* [A152881](http://oeis.org/A152881) ([L16 program](152/A152881.asm)): Positions of those 1's that are followed by a 0, summed over all Fibonacci binary words of length n.
+A Fibonacci binary word is a binary word having no 00 subword.
 * [A152889](http://oeis.org/A152889) ([L05 program](152/A152889.asm)): Periodic sequence [1,0,4,0,0] of period 5
 * [A152890](http://oeis.org/A152890) ([L10 program](152/A152890.asm)): Periodic sequence [4,1,4,0,1] of period 5
 * [A152891](http://oeis.org/A152891) ([L07 program](152/A152891.asm)): a(1) = b(1) = 0; for n > 1, b(n) = b(n-1) + n-1 + a(n-1) and a(n) = a(n-1) + n-1 + b(n).